lucasgrinspan/bean-poems/poems/mango.md

     - Nature
 ---

-For weeks we wait, a girl and a boy
+For weeks we wait, a girl and boy

 She waters, tends with glee

-At last, she's free and green with joy
+At last, it's free and green with joy

 A mango from that tree!